CeciliaSwe/portfolio-2nd/README.md

 * To provide users with an interactive game to play.
 * To create an fun, interactive game that makes the user want to stay and play, and also return to the website.

-#### User stories
+### User stories

-New users:
-As a new user, I want to easily understand the main purpose of the site.
+* As a user, I want to easily understand the main purpose of the site.
-As a new user, I want to the game to be self explanatory As a new user, I want to be able to start a game when I am ready.
+* As a user, I want to the game to be self explanatory
+* As a user, I want to be able to start a game when I am ready.
-As a new user, I want to know whether my guess was successful or not.
+* As a user, I want to know whether my guess was successful or not.
-As a new user, I want to see my scores increase as I answer correctly.
+* As a user, I want to see my scores increase as I answer correctly.
-As a new user, I want to know when the game is over.
+* As a user, I want to know when the game is over.
-As a new user, I want a way to start a new game when the current game has ended.
+* As a user, I want a way to start a new game when the current game has ended.

-Returning users:
-As a returning user, I want to improve my previous score.
+* As a user, I want to improve my previous score.

-Frequent users:
-As per returning users

-### The Scope Plane

-Planned features:

-* Page Heading - A page heading that has a clear caption what the page is about.
-* An interactive quiz.
-* A button to start the game.
-* Randomised question value and question category.
-* Correct guesses increments score by the randomised value of the questions.
-* Restart Game button when the site user is either Game over or has exhaused all questions in a category.
-* Visual display of incorrect guesses - removing 1 life (of 3).

-### The Structure Plane
-### The Skeleton Plane
 #### Wireframes
 Wireframes created usig Balsamiq are uploaded to a separate folder - [View](wireframes_balsamiq/Wireframe_P2_.pdf)

 The game consists of:
 (1) Large start-button initiating the game, (2) randomising the question value, (3) randomising the category, and (4) displays a questions and answer options within the category.
 When user selects an answer, either (5) the score is incremented by the value of the question or (6) a "life" is lost.
 Game is over when 3 lives are lost, or all questions in a category have been displayed.

-### The Surface Plane

 ### Design